spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

     - All the variables must be resolved or have a default value.

+    - Verify default values such as the port.

     - Names you provide must match.
 Any names in the YAML files that do not match your Nutanix cluster configuration will result in unsuccessful cluster deployment.

     - Values that are passed as a string, such as names and keys, must be enclosed in quotes, for example `" "`.

     - When replacing values, remove the dollar sign and curly braces.

-    - Verify the default values specified in the YAML file (such as the port).

   :::